 Philadelphia Bankruptcy Attorneys for Chapter 13 and Chapter 7

 If you’re a small business owner in Pennsylvania, and you’re considering bankruptcy due to financial distress and overwhelming debt, you should discuss your legal options with a Chapter 7 or Chapter 13 attorney who has a record of effectively handling bankruptcy cases similar to yours.
-At Sadek & Cooper Law Offices, our distinguished legal team includes Philadelphia Chapter 7 lawyers and Philadelphia Chapter 13 attorneys who are ready to answer your questions, explain the obstacles that may arise in your case, and help you make informed decisions that align with your best interests.
+At Sadek Bankruptcy Law Offices Law Offices, our distinguished legal team includes Philadelphia Chapter 7 lawyers and Philadelphia Chapter 13 attorneys who are ready to answer your questions, explain the obstacles that may arise in your case, and help you make informed decisions that align with your best interests.

 Our skilled bankruptcy lawyers have helped more than 4,000 clients get relief from debt.
 To talk about how filing for bankruptcy could help resolve your debt-related issue, call our law offices at (215)-545-0008 for a free and completely confidential bankruptcy consultation.